 The computer automatically charges the battery (1) (the battery indicator (2) light flashes in a double blink pattern as the battery charges).
 When the battery is 85% full, the battery indicator light turns off.
+This process takes approximately three hours when the system is off / on.
+To charge the battery completely, continue charging for an additional hour.

 There are two battery indicator lights on the computer: